-Land policy and legislation (MAP 1995a, GoM 1997a; GoM 1998; GoM 2003; GoM 2007a; GoM 2007b) Forestry and wildlife legislation (GoM 1999; 2002), MADER (2003), MINAG and MF (2005) Environmental legislation (GoM 1997b) Strengths Acknowledgement of community knowledge, gender equity in access Land use rights certificate (DUAT) Communities have access to product the communities of the communities in forest management conservation and maintenance of the community based natural resource participatory sustainable forest management sectoral policies).
-Promoting sustainable management sectoral policies).
-20 per cent of revenue from royal communities.
-50% of the fine for contravening a few community can created socio-culture.
-Environmental Impact Assessment investments on environment.
-Public participation during EIA deversity and the community participation of community members.
-Need to value indigenous knowledged.
-Participation of community members.
-Platform for inter-institutional coordinates. rights to resources and their use accouses to natural assets, rights of occupation a can be issued for collective rights.
-Luctive forest resources.
-I local communities, the private sector, and allocation to third parties (private sector) bjectives of forest policy: forests should contain access to benefits; sustainable use a ecological processes.
-Les management including creation of sacrangement.
-Int of natural resources (including agrarian, alties and fees from exploitation of forest forest regulation is given back to the guardural protected areas: sacred areas.
-Int (EIA) and respective Management Plantelopment and monitoring of implementation is in resources management.
-Les in environmental management.
-Lobal environmental challenges.
-Change (vulnerability, mitigation and adaptical contains and adaptical challenges). and civil society organizations in the or and state).
-Intribute economic growth; participation of and management of resources, including ared areas by community is a strategy for energy, water, fisheries and other extrates and wildlife should be given back to a (official or community scout).
+Land policy and legislation (MAP 1995a, GoM 1997a; GoM 1998; GoM 2003; GoM 2007a; GoM 2007b) Forestry and wildlife legislation (GoM 1999; 2002), MADER (2003), MINAG and MF (2005) Environmental legislation (GoM 1997b) Strengths knowledge, gender equity in access Land use rights certificate (DUAT) Communities have access to produte the communities have access to produte the communities have access to produte the community consultations prior to be communities in forest management of natural resources.
+Communities in forest management conservation and maintenance of the community based natural resource participatory sustainable forest management sectoral policies).
+20 per cent of revenue from rovation communities.
+50% of the fine for contravening at the community consultation during EIA deversion and the sectoral policies and the sectoral policies and the sectoral policies and the sectoral policies.
+50% of the fine for contravening at the communities.
+50% of the fine for contravening at the priving participation during EIA deversion and the sectoral policies and the sectoral policies.
+50% of the fine for contravening at the participation during EIA deversion and the sectoral policies and the sectoral policies are privated to value indigenous knowled and the participation of community members.
+Need to value indigenous knowled and the priority actions to address climate and the priority actions to address climate and the platform for inter-institutional coordinates. uctive forest resources. f local communities, the private sector, and allocation to third parties (private sector ojectives of forest policy: forests should con- t and access to benefits; sustainable use ecological processes. es management including creation of sach nagement.
+Int of natural resources (including agrarian alties and fees from exploitation of fores forest regulation is given back to the guard ural protected areas: sacred areas.
+Int (EIA) and respective Management Plan elopment and monitoring of implementatio es is central to all economic activities. ge in resources management. ers in environmental management. obal environmental challenges. change (vulnerability, mitigation and adapt and civil society organizations in the or and state).
+Intribute economic growth; participation of and management of resources, including red areas by community is a strategy for , energy, water, fisheries and other extra- ts and wildlife should be given back to d (official or community scout).
+Its are mandatory to mitigate impacts of n.
 Weaknesses Not all rights have been identified and prescribed by law (in particular the rights to exploit services such as carbon sequestration); the contribution of forests to watershed maintenance (for subsequent supply of drinking water, irrigation water, and for power generation) needs assessing.
 Limited financial resources and understanding of the procedures of communities to formally register land use rights (DUATs) Differentiated application of the land law (poor consultation or simply ignored by some investors).
 Land administration capacity is still weak especially at local level, hence the difficulty in publishing and harmonize land registration database.
 Poor coordination of the national, provincial, district and local authorities as regards management of natural resources.
 Limited capacity for enforcement of sustainable-use practices in productive and protected forest areas.
 Limited capacity, as yet, for formulation of REDD-related projects.
 Formulation of laws on commercial forest harvesting precludes most communities.
 Despite improvements in the process of channeling 20 per cent of revenues to the communities, there are still communities who are eligible that have not as yet received the funds.
 Knowledge of environmental law at local level still very poor despite efforts made by MICOA and ONGs to provide environmental education.
 Poor institutional capacity, particularly at local level.